Bidoup Núi Bà National Park: Flora of Bidoup Nui Ba

 Over 1,933 recorded species of vascular plants including 96 endemic and 62 rare species which are listed in the IUCN Red list 2009.

 The park is home to over 14 out of 33 conifer species in Vietnam including many endemic and rare species, namely two-flat-needle leaf pine, five-needle leaf pine, Himalayan Yew (Taxus wallichiana), etc.

 Fauna of Bidoup Nui Ba

 The park is home to over 441 species of vertebrate animals from 30 orders and 98 families.
-Thirty-two species are listed in the IUCN Red Book including many valuable, rare animals such as the pygmy loris, black-shanked douc, yellow-cheeked crested gibbon, Asiatic black bear, Asian alpinus, Giant muntjac, Owston's civet, and more.
+Thirty-two species are listed in the IUCN Red Book including many valuable, rare animals such as the pygmy slow loris, black-shanked douc, yellow-cheeked gibbon, Asiatic black bear, Dhole, Giant muntjac, Owston's civet, and more.